 3) Fill up the bag with your grains.

-4) Mash… i.e. leave the bag filled with the grains in the kettle for 60-90 minutes, keeping the water at your mash temp.
+4) Mash which is done by leaving the bag filled with the grains in the kettle and keeping the water at your mash temp.
+The BIAB mash time is the same as any other brewing method.

-5) Pull bag filled with grains out of kettle once mash is over.
-Let liquid drain into kettle from bag.
+5) Pull grain bag out of the kettle once mash is over.
+Let the liquid drain into kettle from bag.

-That’s it… same idea as brewing in a 3 vessel system… but so much easier and less convoluted and a fraction of the price.
+That’s it, same basic idea as brewing in a 3 vessel system but so much easier and less convoluted and makes just as delcious homebrew.

 Next time you see an Australian thank them! 🙂